Uniswap/org-v1/src/pages/docs/v2/02-core-concepts/04-oracles.md

 # Uniswap V2 solution

-Uniswap V2 includes several improvements for supporting manupilation-resistant public price feeds.
+Uniswap V2 includes several improvements for supporting manipulation-resistant public price feeds.
 First, every pair measures (but does not store) the market price at the beginning of each block, before any trades take place.
 This price is expensive to manipulate because it is set by the last transaction, whether it is a mint, swap, or burn, in a previous block.

 **To set the measured price to one that is out of sync with the global market price, an attacker has to make a bad trade at the end of a previous block** , typically with no guarantee that they will arbitrage it back in the next block.
 Attackers will lose money to arbitrageurs unless they can “selfishly” mine two blocks in a row.
 This type of attack presents several challenges and [has not been observed to date](https://arxiv.org/abs/1912.01798).